allan-stewart/react-hogwarts-tdd-kata/README.md

 **Now when I click on the register link on the webpage, I get a success message!
 And the course shows up on the schedule page too.**

 Good.
 But you aren't done here.
-To keep code maintainable, you should follow the "Boy Scout Rule" and leave the place cleaner than you found it. **Ah yes.
+To keep code maintainable, you should follow the "Wizard Scout Rule" and leave the place cleaner than you found it. **Ah yes.
 There is still that bit of code that is checking the house and adding additional credits.
 But it says "DO NOT REMOVE" in all capitals.
 It sounds important.**

 Comments can be misleading.
 There is no requirement for giving certain houses more credit for a course. **Very well, I will expose the bug and fix it.**